ashleyjohnston13/TechnicalWriting/README.md

 🚀 Founder of Knoxville Movement Collective ([learn more](https://knoxvillemovement.com))
 💡 I love turning messy or unclear processes into clean, efficient systems that help people work smarter.

-Thanks for being here — hope you have a great day.
+Thanks for being here — I hope you have a great day!

 ---